 In his spare time, Josh enjoys building anything - from computers to woodworking, even airplanes.
-He has a bachelors and masters in aerospace engineering, as well as a masters in computer science from the University of Illinois.
+He has a B.S. and M.S. in Aerospace Engineering, as well as a M.S. in Computer Science from the University of Illinois, Urbana-Champaign.

-As VP, Data Analytics, Jeremy is responsible for the data intake, processing, quality control, insights, and reporting of all Arjuna products.
+As VP, Data Solutions, Jeremy Rupp is responsible for the data intake, processing, quality control, insights, and reporting of all Arjuna products.
 He joins the team with extensive experience analyzing, managing, and investigating large, complex data sets across a wide range of industries.